Introduction

 - Phenotyping data must be described following the MIAPPE data standard.

-- Make sure to identify and describe the biological material and the observation variables in your research.
+- Make sure to identify and describe the biological material and the observation variables in your dataset description and metadata.

 Solutions